Robotic-Assisted Cardiac Surgery

 What is robot-assisted cardiac surgery?

-Robot-assisted cardiac surgery is heart surgery done through very small cuts in the chest.
+Robot-assisted cardiac surgery is heart surgery done through very small cuts (incisions) in the chest.
 The surgeons use tiny instruments and robot-controlled tools to do heart surgery in a way that is much less invasive than open-heart surgery.
-Robot-assisted cardiac surgery is commonly called robotic cardiac surgery.
+This surgery is often called robotic cardiac surgery.

-Robot-assisted surgeries have been used for a number of different heart-related procedures, including valve surgery, coronary artery bypass, cardiac tissue ablation, heart defect repair, and tumor removal.
+Robot-assisted surgeries have been used for many different heart-related procedures.
+These include valve surgery, coronary artery bypass, cardiac tissue ablation, heart defect repair, and tumor removal.

 Why might I need robot-assisted cardiac surgery?

-The main benefit of robot-assisted cardiac surgery is that it is less invasive compared with open-heart surgery.
+The main benefit of robot-assisted cardiac surgery is that it's less invasive compared with open-heart surgery.
 Smaller incisions can mean that you can spend less time in the hospital, heal faster, and return to activities more quickly.

 Your healthcare provider will determine if robot-assisted cardiac surgery is right for you.
 It may be used to: